toby-lm/llm-server/README.md

 There is also a Chat app ([http://msogpib1:3000/]()) that wraps around these APIs for a more familiar ChatGPT-like interface.

-These are all deployed as Docker containers, managed by a single Docker Compose file (`docker-compose.yml`).
+Everything is deployed as Docker containers, managed by a single Docker Compose file ([docker-compose.yml](./docker-compose.yml)).

+## Starting and Stopping

 To start the whole service, use:
 ```